hongshuochen/2021Fall-EE538-HW3/README.md

 You should only check for the validity of brackets based on the above rules, i.e. ‘(‘, ‘)’, ‘[‘, ‘]’, ‘{‘, ‘}’, not the rest of the expression.

-Hint: Iterate the input from beginning to end and use a std:stack.

 Example 1:
 Input: "(a+b)"
 Output: true